JimPruitt/chocolatey-packages/README.md

-# chocolatey-packages
+# Chocolatey Packages (JimPruitt)

-Various Chocolatey packages I've been working on
+This repo contains Various Chocolatey packages I've been working on.

+Pull requests and constructive feedback are welcome!